pmichali/coverage-tools/README.md

 This is a regular expression like value, where '*' matches '.' as well, so hidden files would be included, with the default value of '*'.

-Instead of providign a directory to start from, you can provide an individual file (tracked by git), and it will produce a report for that file.
+Instead of providing a directory to start from, you can provide an individual file (tracked by git), and it will produce a report for that file.